JoannaOtro/GitDemo/README.md

 # Git Demo  Repo
-This is a demo app for the Git Course
+This is a sample reposiroty for the Git Course

 ## How to worh with Git
 1. git checkout main